Nortel Networks A Bankrupt Behemoth.

 My contempt for those three CEOs has not subsided in the least over the years and I know that

 it never will.
 All three played major roles in plunging Nortel into the abyss.
-To this day, I can only hope that in some way they each feel the exact pain that they had inflicted on so many.
+For as long as I live I can only hope that in some way they each feel the exact pain and distress that they inflicted on so many.
 If there are three individuals who deserve a boatload of karma, it would definitely be those three crooked Nortel CEOs.

 Do not ever believe otherwise.

-The Nortel story taught me two valuable and life altering lessons.
-One, to never count your chickens before they hatch.
-And two, to never put all your eggs in one basket.
+The Nortel story taught me two valuable and life changing lessons.
+One, never count your chickens before they hatch.
+And two, never put all your eggs in one basket.
 For me those two lessons would be learned much too late in the Nortel saga.

-However they would indeed both be learned and I would learn them the hard way.
+However they would indeed both be learned and I would end up learning them the hard way.

 ll I ever saw were the dollar signs.
 All the while some analysts were warning that Nortel’s fall from grace was now on the not too distant horizon.
-However I like most investors ignored those analysts, preferring the advice from the analysts who were always trumping the company and saying what I wanted to hear.
+However I like most investors chose to ignore those analysts, preferring the advice from the analysts who were always trumping the company and saying what I wanted to hear.
 So rather than take a safe and cautious approach, I stupidly chose the herd mentality and I just continued to buy more and more Nortel stock.
-My main investing goal was always to get my average cost per share much lower.
+My main investing goal was always just to get my average cost per share lower.

 I always believed that I would eventually be cashing in my huge windfall once Nortel’s stock price began to skyrocket again.
 Afterall, Nortel Networks was going nowhere but up and all those little free falls in the stock price were nothing but buying opportunities for me.
 Even my friend Johnny who owns the Bloor and Jane restaurant made the perfect call more than once.
 On three different occasions, he correctly predicted the price of a single Nortel share.